-Jerolyn enjoys life with her husband John, and their yorkie-poo Dante, in a small town in southeast Colorado.
-She likes reading, going to the movies, trips to the mountains, kayaking on a lake, and walking the nature trail at nearby Old Bent’s Fort.
+Jerolyn enjoys life with her husband John in a small town in southeast Colorado.
+She likes reading, watching movies, camping in the mountains, kayaking on a lake, and walking the nature trail at nearby Old Bent’s Fort.
 Her greatest delight is in her family, and she is blessed to have her eldest son as pastor of the church she attends.
 She marvels at the goodness of God in the quietness of her home or out in nature, and as she is surrounded by family and reflects on the journey that brought them where they are today.

 “By silent consent the egrets rise”